-Fix 3.
+Solution 3.
 Check the status of RDP services

 If the RDP cannot connect to the remote computer issue isn’t related to the first two reasons, you can check the status of RDP services on the two computers.
 Do the following steps:

 Step 2.
-Locate “Remote Desktop Services, right click it and choose “Prosperities”.
+Locate “Remote Desktop Services", right-click it, and choose “Prosperities”.

 Step 3.
 Then you can check the status of RDP services.

-Fix 4.
+Solution 4.
 Assign permissions to users from Group Policy Editor

 If you have enabled remote access to the remote computer and the RDP services are enabled on the two computers but RDP is still not working, you can assign permission to users who access the computer.